harrisonlab/phytophthora_rubi/README.md

 SPAdes:
 P.rubi - SCRP249
 The number of ORF RxLRs overlapping Augustus RxLRs:
-321
-The number of Augustus RxLRs overlapping ORF RxLRs:
-316
-The number of RxLRs unique to ORF models:
-1,851
-The number of RxLRs unique to Augustus models:
-93
-The total number of putative RxLRs are:
-2,261
-The number of sequences extracted is
-2,261
-P.rubi - SCRP324
-The number of ORF RxLRs overlapping Augustus RxLRs:
-337
-The number of Augustus RxLRs overlapping ORF RxLRs:
-332
-The number of RxLRs unique to ORF models:
-1,845
-The number of RxLRs unique to Augustus models:
-85
-The total number of putative RxLRs are:
-2,264
-The number of sequences extracted is
-2,264
-P.rubi - SCRP333
-The number of ORF RxLRs overlapping Augustus RxLRs:
-330
-The number of Augustus RxLRs overlapping ORF RxLRs:
-323
-The number of RxLRs unique to ORF models:
-1,823
-The number of RxLRs unique to Augustus models:
-88
-The total number of putative RxLRs are:
-2,234
-The number of sequences extracted is
-2,234

-Without EER:
-P.rubi - SCRP249
-The number of ORF RxLRs overlapping Augustus RxLRs:
 203
 The number of Augustus RxLRs overlapping ORF RxLRs:
 202